-LiteSpeed Memcached (LSMCD) is a high-performance, distributed caching system with file-backed shared memory.
-It’s generic in nature, but was originally intended for use in speeding up dynamic web applications by alleviating database load.
-It is designed as a drop-in replacement for Memcached.
-However, we also have a few features that Memcached does not: High-Availability and persistence of data and the option to separate data by user.
+LSMCD is a high-performance, distributed caching system with file-backed shared memory, generic in nature, intended for use in speeding up dynamic web applications by alleviating database load.
+It is designed as a drop-in replacement for Memcached, however we also have a few features that Memcached does not: High-Availability, persistence of data and the option to separate data by user.

 “High-Availability” means that if one or more of your servers goes down, you can still access and update your data as though the server was up.